HatefDastour/hatefdastour.github.io/_notes/Introduction_to_Digital_Engineering.md

 ---
 title: "Introduction to Digital Engineering"
-excerpt: "This course introduces Python and OpenCV for computer vision tasks.
-Learn image and video manipulation, object detection, and deep learning integration.
-Gain practical skills for real-world applications in robotics, automation, and more."
-collection: notes
+excerpt: "This course provides an introduction to data-driven engineering, covering essential programming elements for system implementation, programming methods aiding data analysis, data acquisition, verification, and visualization.
+Students will also be introduced to fundamental machine learning techniques and data-driven modeling, with practical applications across various engineering fields."
 ---